 Our board of directors has adopted the Incentive Plan, which provides for the grant of equity-based awards, including restricted stock, stock options, stock appreciation rights, performance awards, restricted stock units, tandem awards and other equity-based and non-equity based awards, in each case to our Manager, to the directors, officers, employees, service providers, consultants and advisors of our Manager who perform services for us, and to our directors, officers, employees, service providers, consultants and advisors.
 We have initially reserved 30,000,000 common shares for issuance under the Incentive Plan.
 As of January 5, 2018, rights relating to 15,000 of our common shares were outstanding under the Incentive Plan.
-In connection with this offering, the number of shares reserved for issuance under the Incentive Plan will be increased in an amount equal to 700,000 common shares (or 805,000 common shares subject to the option described above.
-In the future, on the date of any equity issuance by the Company during the ten-year term of the Incentive Plan will be increased to include an additional number of common shares equal to ten percent (10%) of either (i) the total number of common shares newly issued by the Company in such equity issuance or (ii) if such equity issuance or elates to equity securities other than our common shares, a number of our common shares equal to 10% of (A) the gross capital raised in an equity issuance of a common share as of the date of such equity issuance.
+In connection with this offering, the number of shares reserved for issuance under the Incentive Plan will be increased in an amount equal to 700,000 common shares (or 805,000 common shares if the underwriters exercise their option to purchase additional common shares in full), which amount corresponds to the common shares subject to the option described above.
+In the future, on the date of any equity issuance by the Company during the ten-year term of the Incentive Plan (including in respect of securities issued as consideration in an acquisition), the maximum number of shares available for issuance under the Plan will be increased to include an additional number of common shares equal to ten percent (10%) of either (i) the total number of common shares newly issued by the Company in such equity issuance or (ii) if such equity issuance relates to equity securities other than our common shares, a number of our common shares equal to 10% of (A) the gross capital raised in an equity issuance of equity securities other than common shares during the ten-year term of the Incentive Plan, divided by (B) the fair market value of a common share as of the date of such equity issuance.